cthoyt/cthoyt.github.io/_posts/2021-08-18-streaming.md

 ---

 This was a quick blog post I wrote while the code I updated was running.
-The full PR I did can be found at https://github.com/stonkgs/stonkgs/pull/7 for reference.
+The full PR I did can be found [here](https://github.com/stonkgs/stonkgs/pull/7) for reference.
 Feel free to chime in on that PR if you have some questions about how I did this or get in touch with any of the contact info on the bottom of my blog.